sdv-dev/RDT/README.md

 transformed.head(3).T
 ```

-The `transformed`, which is a `pandas.DataFrame`, contains the transformed table:
+The output is the variable `transformed`, which includes the table transformed:

 ```
                                      0             1             2